Scorgan01/JuncTekBM-to-N2k/README.md

 The code has been implemented with the platformIO IDE.
 You can find the full set of project parameters at the <platformio.ini> file.

 <b>Important hint:</b><br>
+Initially, I used the "Tail485" interface for the M5Stack Atom lite.
+Unfortunately, I recognized some loose contact between the Atom module and two different interfaces.
+The cable connection to a "RS485-to-TTL" device was much more reliable.<br>
-The RS485 connection of my two JuncTek battery monitor devices with the "Tail485" interface for M5Stack Atom required a terminator resistor between the A and B data lines.
-So, I put a small 1/10 watt resistor of 120 Ohm in parallel to the two wires.
+One "Tail485" interface required a terminator resistor between the A and B data lines to read the data of two JuncTek battery monitor devices correctly.
+So, you can try to put a small 1/10 watt resistor of 120 Ohm in parallel to the two wires, if you experience weird data reading.
 Anything between 100-150 Ohms should work.
-Without that resistor, the M5Stack Atom was not able to read clear data from the battery monitors.
+My current setup with a "RS485-to-TTL" interface is working without any terminator resistor.<br>

+You need to adjust the code, if you want to attach a display, which comes with the KH-F version, to the battery monitor in parallel to the ESP N2K interface.
+The JuncTek display generates its own status query messages on the RS485 bus, which the code doesn't check in the current version.
+I don't see any need for a separate cable-connected display, since you have the option to display the data with a bluetooth-connected smartphone, and, of course, with any device that can display N2k battery messages.

 <b>OTA firmware update</b><br>
 You can update the device with a new firmware via WiFi.